Learn how to track bills and record the payments.

 Record payments towards bills

 There are two ways to record bill payments.
-Follow the steps in the section depending on if you paid by credit card or with a cheque.
+Follow the relevant steps below.